gofer-engine/gofer-engine.github.io/setup-installation-usage.md

 ## Installation

 1. Open a terminal in your project folder
-1. Run `npm install gofer-engine` to install Gofer Engine dependency.
+1. Run `npm install @gofer-engine/engine` to install Gofer Engine dependency.

 ## Usage